 - The Fundable Project Lists may change significantly between the draft Intended Use Plan placed on public notice and the final version approved by the Safe Drinking Water Commission. - The inclusion of a project on the fundable list is not a guarantee of funding.
-Other factors, such as timely progress toward funding, compliance with program requirements and funding availability, may impact project funding.
+Other factors, such as timely progress toward funding, compliance with program requirements, and funding availability, may impact project funding. - Projects carried over from the 2018 Intended Use Plan remain eligible for the 2019 fiscal year and retain the points they received under the criteria in effect at the time they initially applied.
+Carry-over projects in the fiscal year 2019 Intended Use Plan must reapply by February 15, 2019 in order to compete for eligible funding in the fiscal year 2020 Intended Use Plan.

-For more information on the Drinking Water SRF Program, contact the department's Financial Assistance Center at 573-751-1192 or fac@dnr.mo.gov.
+For more information on the Drinking Water SRF Program, contact the Department's Financial Assistance Center at 573-751-1192 or fac@dnr.mo.gov.